ZangDim/DZAnalytics/README.md

 ### Access
 Try DZAnalytics at: https://dzanalytics.streamlit.app/

+### Notes
+# Note 1
-Note: If the app has been inactive for some time, it may take a few seconds to restart.
+If the app has been inactive for some time, it may take a few seconds to restart.
 Please be patient while it loads.

+# Note 2
+The tuner’s parameters have been simplified for faster execution, so results may not reflect full accuracy.